 Here you can 'Add' a new integration.
 Enter a name and set the 'External system' to Office 365.
 For the link you need to use the GoBright service account you've setup earlier on.

 For a name you can set any name.
 Set the 'Authentication type' to 'Modern authentication'.
-Click on 'Link Office365'.
+Below that, select 'Delegate mode, using service account'.
+Then, click on 'Link (Calendar integration)'.
 You will be redirected to Microsoft to login with your service account.

 If you already have users in your portal which are also present in Azure AD, you need to modify the integration that is selected for those users.